Fly By Light is an intimate exploration of young people seeking

 Preview link available upon request.
 Contact support@videoproject for more information

-Reviews & Awards"Powerful....An inspiring look at challenges facing many inner-city youth.
+Reviews and Festivals"Powerful....An inspiring look at challenges facing many inner-city youth.
 Their experiences in the program are life changing

 as they discover a sense of personal self-worth; practice constructive